-When looking for new products to add to your routine, it’s sometimes hard to know where to start, plus - knowing what your concern ACTUALLY is can sometimes be the biggest hurdle of all.
+When looking for new products to add to your routine, it’s sometimes hard to understand where to start and what your skin concern is.

-We often hear the terms “dry” and “dehydrated” used interchangeably, but contrary to popular belief, they aren’t actually the same thing.
-We’re here to help you a) work out what each really means for your skin, and more importantly b) how you can remedy them for a glowy, gorgeous complexion.
+We often hear the terms “dry” and “dehydrated” used interchangeably, but contrary to popular belief, they are not the same thing.
+We’re here to help you a) work out what each really means for your skin, and more importantly b) how you can remedy them for a luminous, healthy complexion.

 Firstly, it’s all about understanding the difference between skin types and skin conditions.